President’s Scholars Program

 - Show a proven record of academic success, including a rigorous course schedule and excellent grades and be among the top students in your secondary school.

 - Be a first-year applicant for admission to Harvey Mudd College.

 Special consideration is given to students from groups that have been traditionally underrepresented in the STEM fields, including women, ethnic minorities, students from low income backgrounds, students with disabilities and students who will be the first in their family to attend college.

 How to Apply

-Early decision candidates are required to commit to Harvey Mudd College and withdraw, in writing, their applications to other colleges by Jan.
-15 (or March 15 in the case of Early Decision II).
-Because President’s Scholars are not notified of their selection until April 19, candidates whose commitment to Harvey Mudd is dependent upon winning the President’s Scholars Award should apply via Regular Decision.
+Early decision candidates are required to commit to Harvey Mudd College and withdraw, in writing, their applications to other colleges by January 15 (or March 15 in the case of Early Decision II).
+Because President’s Scholars are not notified of their selection until mid to late April, candidates whose commitment to Harvey Mudd is dependent upon winning the President’s Scholars Award should apply via Regular Decision.

 Application Review Process